How DNA Evidence Works in Criminal Cases

-By Judy Malmon, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on July 9, 2025 Featuring practical insights from contributing attorney Kush Arora
+By Judy Malmon, J.D. | Reviewed by Canaan Suitt, J.D., John Devendorf, Esq. | Last updated on December 31, 2025 Featuring practical insights from contributing attorney Kush Arora

 Common Misconceptions About DNA Testing

-Criminal defense attorney Kush Arora of Price Benowitz law firm in Rockville, Maryland, regularly faces this public misconception.
+Criminal defense attorney Kush Arora of Price Benowitz law firm in Rockville, Maryland, regularly faces this misconception.
 “There’s an assumption much of the time,” he says, “whether it’s on the part of a judge or a jury, that if there’s DNA, that DNA must be correct.
 It can be frustrating.”

-“We’ve had cases thrown out for issues with DNA where there’s a match,” says Arora,” but the manner in which the evidence was collected or stored was faulty, or there’s an issue with the chain of custody—any number of things that could call into question the validity of the results.”
+We’ve had cases thrown out for issues with DNA where there’s a match,” says Arora, “but the manner in which the evidence was collected, stored, or tested at the crime lab was faulty, or there’s an issue with the chain of custody — any number of things that could call into question the validity of the results.”

 Find top Criminal Defense lawyers easily